Memory and Rejuvenation in Glassy Systems: Results

-\paragraph{Results and Discussion}Our experiments were designed to test the effects of waiting time (and therefore the correlation length) on the amount of memory loss.
-In Fig. \ref{fig:memory_vs_time_exp}, we see that the double-waiting-time protocol can have a significant effect on the magnitude of the memory retained.
-The trend is clear -- the longer \tw{1}, the more memory is retained, but the longer \tw{2}, the less memory is retained.
-Additionally, in experiments with a lower set of waiting temperatures, $\Memory$ is always larger than in ones that have a higher set of waiting temperatures.
-Furthermore, the fact that $\Memory$ \textit{increases} with \tw{1} means that the memory loss seen is more complicated than the picture presented in Ref. \cite{bray:78} where any growth in the correlation length leads to memory loss.
+Our experiments were designed to test the effects of waiting time (and therefore the correlation length) on $\Memory$.
+In Fig. \ref{fig:memory_vs_time_exp}, we see that the double-waiting-time protocol significantly impacts $\Memory$.
+The trend is clear -- the longer \tw{1}, the greater $\Memory$ is, but the longer \tw{2}, the smaller $\Memory$ is.
+Additionally, in experiments with a lower $\Tw{1}$, $\Memory$ is always larger than in ones that have a higher $\Tw{1}$.
+Furthermore, the fact that $\Memory$ \textit{increases} with \tw{1} means that the memory loss seen is more complicated than the picture presented in Ref. \cite{bray:78}, where any growth at \Tw{2} for a fully chaotic system is expected to decrease \Memory.
 Indeed, this increase suggests that the degree to which temperature chaos erases the spin glass' memory is a gradual, rather than an abrupt, process.

 There are at least two length scales at play – the size of correlations at \Tw{1}, and those at \Tw{2}.
-We estimate the correlation length based on the relationship developed by Kisker and Rieger \cite{kisker:96} where $a_0 = 6.6$ \AA \space is the average spacing between manganese ions, $\tau_0 \approx 2 \times 10^{-13} \,\mathrm{s}$, the timescale of microscopic fluctuations, $c_1 \approx 1$ and $c_2 \approx 0.1$.
-These estimates have been compared to three experimentally extracted correlation lengths (starred points in Fig. \ref{fig:data_collapse}) using a dc protocol as pioneered by \cite{joh:99, zhai:19}.
+We estimate the correlation length based on the relationship developed by Kisker and Rieger \cite{kisker:96}

-For a single curve in Fig. \ref{fig:memory_vs_time_exp}, our experimental results are qualitatively consistent with the temperature microscope picture discussed in the literature \cite{bouchaud:01, jonason:00} which posits that the memory loss is only controlled by the ratio of $\xi_2/\xi_1$.
-However, when considering multiple first waiting temperatures in Fig. \ref{fig:memory_vs_time_exp}, it is clear that the first waiting temperature has a significant impact on the measured memory, but this temperature dependence is not quantitatively accounted for by the temperature microscope.
-The breakdown of this model is described in more detail in the supplemental materials, but the conclusion, exemplified by the data collapse in Fig. \ref{fig:data_collapse}, indicates the presence of a third, independent length scale.
+where $a_0 = 6.6$\AA \,\,is the average spacing between manganese ions, $\tau_0 \approx 2 \times 10^{-13} \,\mathrm{s}$ is the timescale of microscopic fluctuations, $c_1 \approx 1$ and $c_2 \approx 0.1$.
+These estimates have been compared to three experimentally extracted correlation lengths (starred points in Fig. \ref{fig:data_collapse}) using dc protocols pioneered by \cite{joh:99, zhai:19}.